 Day 10: Chimp tracking at Kibale National Park.

 We start after a dawn breakfast, carry packed lunch and go to the forest for chimp tracking.
-Tracking the chimpanzee that is our ‘cousin’ is a very interesting experience.
+Tracking the chimpanzees, that are said to be our ‘cousins’, is a very interesting experience.
 The way they feed, climb trees, respond to humans, caring for their young ones, is just phenomenal.
 This is a drama of life in a rain forest.
 This park is notable for its primate population, with the chimpanzees being the most famous.
 In the afternoon, if time allows, it will be possible to have a nature walk at Bigodi wetland which is managed by the community.
 This demonstrates a successful story of the ecotourism development benefits.
-Overnight at Ndali Lodge.
+Overnight at Campsite

 Day 11: Transfer to Murchison Falls National Park.
 Stay at Red Chilli camp site for 3 nights.

 After breakfast, we drive northwards to Murchison Falls National Park stopping for lunch at Masindi Hotel.
-We later cross the River Nile and check-in at Paraa Safari Lodge.
+We later and check-in at the Red Chilli campsite by the banks of the River Nile.
 Murchison Falls Conservation area (MFNP) comprises of Bugungu and Karuma Wildlife Reserves.
-It derives its name from the Murchison Falls where the mighty River Nile explodes through a narrow gorge and flows down to become a placid river whose banks are thronged with hippos, crocodiles, waterbucks and buffaloes.
-The vegetation is characterized by savannah, river line forest and woodland.
-Wildlife includes lions, leopards, elephants, giraffes, buffaloes, hartebeest, oribis, Uganda kobs, chimpanzees and many bird species including the rare shoebill.
+It derives its name from the Murchison Falls where the mighty River Nile explodes through a narrow gorge and flows down to become a placid river whose banks are thronged with Hippos, Crocodiles, Waterbucks and Buffaloes.
+The vegetation is characterized by Savannah, Riverine forest and Woodland.
+Wildlife includes Lions, Leopards, Elephants, Giraffes, Buffaloes, Hartebeest, Oribis, Uganda Kobs, Chimpanzees and many bird species including the rare Shoebill.

 Day 12: Game Drive in Murchison Falls national park.